2023–24 Perth Scorchers season

 The 2023–24 Perth Scorchers season was the thirteenth in the club's history.
 Coached by Adam Voges, captained by Ashton Turner, and vice captained by Aaron Hardie.
-They competed in the BBL|13 season.
+They competed in the 13 season.

 The Perth Scorchers are an Australian men's professional Twenty20 franchise cricket team that competes in the Big Bash League.
 The Scorchers wears a teal uniform and are based in Perth in the Australian state of Western Australia.
 Their home ground is the Perth Stadium.

 Squad information

 The squad of the Perth Scorchers for the 2023–24 Big Bash League season as of 5 December 2023.